 Make sure to create a fixed location to study at home.
 Do you study at a table you also use for other activities?
 Choose a side of the table you only use for studying.
 That will help you better separate study and leisure time.

-Check if your study programme offers possibilities to stay in touch with your fellow students.
+The UvA has begun an initiative called Keep in Touch to stimulate social contact between students.
+Check too whether your study programme offers possibilities to stay in touch with your fellow students.
 Or find your own digital tools to make it possible.
 Also, don’t forget to check on the people in your network.
 See if they’re alright, and let them know how you are.
 If you keep in touch with people daily, you’ll probably feel less lonely.

 Are you living with housemates or family?
 It's not always easy to create your own space and time to study with focus.
 Come to an agreement with the people in the house on how to deal with this.
 Does a housemate or a family member have a favourable routine, then try to profit from it.